thewoz/OGL/README.md

 - Add shadow support
 - Add lighting for objects like cuboids, spheres, ellipses
 - Add render-to-texture support
-- Add axis labels (X, Y, Z) and a background rectangle to `glReferenceAxes` for better visualization
+- Add axis labels (X,Y,Z) and a background rectangle to `glReferenceAxes` for better visualization
+- Include an example with ImGui

 ---